Botify Supports IndexNow’s Move Toward a “More Efficient Internet”

 Thankfully, these kinds of delays may soon be behind us.
 In October 2021, Microsoft Bing and Yandex announced IndexNow, an open protocol that allows websites to actively notify participating search engines of changes to their content.
 Instead of crawling entire websites to test for changes, search engines will know exactly which pages to prioritize in crawl.

 Microsoft calls IndexNow “an initiative for a more efficient Internet.”
 Not only does it promise a major reduction in energy costs, but it also lightens the workload for site owners and ensures the timely delivery of their content.
-As part of its ongoing commitment to this efficiency initiative, Botify’s enterprise organic search platform will support IndexNow integration by the end of Q2 this year.
+As part of its ongoing commitment to this efficiency initiative, Botify’s enterprise organic search platform now supports IndexNow integration.

-Botify’s partnership with Bing dates back to 2019, when Bing was piloting its content submission API.
-Unlike IndexNow, the API takes Bingbot out of the indexing equation entirely.
+Botify’s partnership with Bing dates back to 2019, when Bing was piloting its Content Submission API.
+Unlike IndexNow, the Content Submission API takes Bingbot out of the indexing equation entirely.
 Instead of notifying search engines of pages to prioritize in crawl, it pushes those changes directly to the index.

 Site owners were eager to take advantage of this new tech, but managing the API calls proved complex.
-That’s why Botify streamlined the process for SEOs with FastIndex, a component of Botify Activation.
-Using crawl data from SpeedWorkers, FastIndex pushes site changes directly to Bing’s index while also keeping customer sitemaps meticulously updated for easy indexing by other search engines.
+That’s why Botify streamlined the process for SEOs.
+Using SpeedWorkers, you can submit directly to Bing’s index.
+Sitemap generation is available via Botify’s FastIndex offering, keeping customer sitemaps meticulously updated for easy indexing by search engines.